 A disk brake works on the principle of Pascal’s Law/Principle of transmission of fluid pressure.
-Pascal’s law developed by French mathematician Blaise Pascal states that “pressure exerted anywhere in a confined incompressible fluid is transmitted equally in all directions throughout the fluid such that the pressure ratio (initial difference) remains same.”
+Pascal’s law, developed by French mathematician Blaise Pascal, states that

-In the above picture Area 1 has very small surface and Area 2 has very large surface.
-Now when you apply force to Area 1 the fluid below it travel to Area 2 which has larger surface area.
-As the Area 2 has larger surface, the force apply to Area 1 multiplies and lifts the car.
+In the above picture Area 1 has a very small surface and Area 2 has a larger surface.
+Now when you apply force to Area 1 the fluid below it travels to Area 2.
+As the Area 2 has larger surface, the force to Area 1 multiplies and lifts the car.

 Now let’s see how this principal works in case of disk brake.

-When a brake lever or pedal is pressed, the push rod which is connected to lever or pedal and master cylinder piston pushes the master cylinder piston.
-This movement allows the master cylinder piston to slide and push the return spring inside the bore of master cylinder, which generates pressure in reservoir tank.
+When a brake lever or pedal is pressed, the push rod which is connected to the lever or pedal and master cylinder piston pushes it (the master cylinder piston).
+This movement allows the master cylinder piston to slide and push the return spring inside the bore of the master cylinder, which generates pressure in the reservoir tank.
 At this moment a primary seal allows the brake fluid of reservoir tank to flow over it into the brake hosepipes.
-A secondary seal ensures that the brake fluid does not go other side.
+A secondary seal ensures that the brake fluid does not go to the other side.

-Then the fluid enters in to cylinder bore of caliper assembly via brake hosepipes and pushes the caliper piston or pistons.
+Then the fluid enters in to the cylinder bore of caliper assembly via brake hosepipes and pushes the caliper piston.
 At this time the piston ring moves in rolling shape with piston.
 Then the caliper piston pushes brake pad.
-This movement causes brake pads to stick with brake disc which creates friction and stops the brake disc/rotor to rotate.
-This way disk brake system stops or slows down the vehicle.
+This movement causes brake pads to stick to the brake disc which creates friction and stops the brake disc/rotor from rotation.
+This way the disk brake system stops or slows down the vehicle.

-When the brake lever or pedal is released the piston ring pushes the caliper piston back to cylinder bore of caliper till both, caliper piston and piston ring come into their original shape.
+When the brake lever or pedal is released the piston ring pushes the caliper piston back to the cylinder bore of caliper till both caliper piston and piston ring come to their original shape.
 At this time retraction spring pushes the brake pads to their original position.
-The return spring in master cylinder assembly pushes the master cylinder piston back into its original position and allows the fluid to flow back to reservoir via hosepipe and master cylinder bore.
+The return spring in master cylinder assembly pushes the master cylinder piston back to its original position and allows the fluid to flow back to the reservoir via hosepipe and master cylinder bore.

-- Disk brake requires less effort (brake torque) to stop the vehicle compare to drum brake.
+- Disk brake requires less effort (brake torque) to stop the vehicle compared to drum brakes.

-- It generates less heat compare to drum brake for the same brake torque.
+- It generates less heat compared to drum brakes for the same brake torque.

 - Ease of maintenance as disk brake is outside the wheel rim.

-- If worn out brake shoes are not changed at proper time it can cut the brake drum in drum brake.
-Disk brake does not have such problem.
+- In drum brakes, if worn out brake shoes are not changed at proper time they can damage the drums however, disk brakes do not have such problems.

-- It is less likely to skid compare to drum brake in wet condition.
+- It is less likely to skid compare to drum brakes in wet condition (when applied with caution).

-- It has brake pad wear indicator which is not there in drum brake.
+- It has brake pad wear indicator which is not present in drum brakes.

-- More skills require to operate disk brake compare to drum brake that’s the reason why some people are not comfortable with disk brake
+- More skills required to operate disk brakes.
+That is the reason why some people are still not comfortable with disk brakes.

-- If any air remains in disk brake system, it can cause accident as the brake will not work effectively.
+- If any air remains in disk brake system, it can be problematic as brakes may not work effectively.

-- Disk brake assembly has more moving parts and much complex than drum brake.
+- Disk brake assembly has more moving parts and it is more complex than drum brakes.

-- It requires lot of effort at maintenance front like brake fluid (bleeding), change of brake pads etc compare to drum brake.
+- It requires lot of efforts in maintenance like brake fluid (bleeding), change of brake pads etc.

 Brake is a life saving equipment in your vehicle.
-You must maintain your vehicle’s brake system in good condition to avoid brake failure situation.
-Following are the maintenance tips for the disk brake system.
+You must maintain your vehicle’s braking system in good condition to avoid brake failures.
+Following are some maintenance tips for disk brakes.

-- Check your brake disc/rotor for any kind of dirt or contamination of oil, if it is found take a plane clothe and clean the surfaces than use Isopropyl alcohol (IPA) with thick clothe (in order to avoid direct touch to IPA) to clean oil contamination on the rotor (Be careful IPA is highly flammable and dangerous for health).
+- Check your brake disc/rotor for any kind of dirt or contamination of oil.
+If it is found take a plane cloth and clean the surface then you can use Isopropyl alcohol (IPA) with thick cloth (in order to avoid direct touch to IPA) to clean oil contamination on the rotor (be careful IPA is highly flammable and dangerous for health).

 - Check your brake disk/rotor for any kind of scar, warp or crack.
 In case of scaring or warping you can resurface the brake disc/rotor if the thickness of the rotor allows you to do it.
 The thickness of brake/disc rotor should not be less than prescribed standards (generally in manuals) after resurfacing.
-In case of cracking the only option left is to replace the brake disc/rotor
+In case of cracking the only option you have is to replace the brake disc/rotor.

 - Check the caliper mounting like bushes and pins/bolts.
-Clean and lubricate the pin and bushes and adjust as required.
+Clean and lubricate the pins and bushes and adjust as required.
 Change bushes and pins/bolts if required.

 - Check the caliper mounting bracket (Adapter) for any kind of wear and clean it.
 If it is badly worn or rusted change it.
 Same way check the caliper body.

-- To check entire caliper assembly you need to remove caliper from bike.
-For this you need to remove caliper mounting pins/bolts.
-Once you remove the pins/bolt the caliper is free you can slide it from brake disc.
-(Do not remove caliper when it is hot or wheel is spinning)
+- To check entire caliper assembly you need to remove the caliper from the bike.
+For this you will need to remove the caliper mounting pins/bolts.
+Once you remove the pins/bolts the caliper is free you can slide it from the brake disc.
+Do not remove the caliper when it is hot or if the wheel is spinning.

 - After removing the caliper check the brake pads thickness.
-As brake pad is wear and tear part of caliper assembly it needs to be inspected regularly.
+As brake pads wear out it needs to be inspected regularly.
 Most of the caliper assembly and brake pads come with wear indicator.
-If the pads are worn out or thickness of the pads is less than 1/8 inches, replace it.
+If the pads are worn out or thickness of the pads is less than 1/8 inches, replace them.

 - Check brake pads if there is any kind of dirt, mud particles or contamination of oil.
-If it is there first clean with plane clothe and then clean it with Isopropyl alcohol.
+If present first clean with plane cloth and then clean it with Isopropyl alcohol.

-- While replacing brake pads make sure you put inner and outer pads at right place.
-Generally it is written on the back side of brake pads which one is inner and which is outer pads.
-You should also make sure that the difference between the brake pads and brake rotor remain equal both the side.
-Also, ensure all the parts are there like anti rattle spring.
+- While replacing brake pads make sure you put the inner and outer pads at the right place.
+Generally it is written on the back side of brake pads which one is inner and which one is the outer pad.
+You should also make sure that the difference between the brake pads and brake rotor remain equal on both the side.
+Also, ensure all the parts are present like anti rattle spring, etc.

 - New brake pads always require some bedding.
-To bed the brake pads ride your vehicle at 40-50 KMPH and apply brake to stop vehicle.
+To bed the brake pads ride your vehicle at 40-50 Kph and apply brakes to stop it.
 Do it for 20-25 times.
-Allow brake pads to cool after each brake.
+Allow brake pads to cool after each braking.
 Your brake pads are now ready.

-- Check caliper piston for any kind of dirt or contamination of oil, if it is there clean with Isopropyl alcohol.
+- Check caliper piston for any kind of dirt or contamination of oil, if it is present clean with Isopropyl alcohol.
 If the piston is out of shape change it.

 - It is advisable to change caliper piston rings and dust boot when you change caliper piston.